GL-Li/vimwiki/git.md

     ```
 ## QA =========================================================================

+### QA: how to git difftool to show the same file in two commits or branches?

+- `$ git difftool HEAD..master file1`

 ### QA: how to use git show to view a file in other branch or commit?

 - `$ git show de304f08:R/pe_dfclass.R` where the path/to/file start from the git project root no matter where the current directory is.